Evenson0/evenson0.github.io/_pages/tools/random-walk.md

   </div>

   <div id="rwStats" class="rw-stats">
-    Generate a walk to see the final position, displacement, maximum excursion, return times, and theoretical return probabilities.
+    Generate a walk to see the final position, displacement, maximum excursion, return times, and theoretical return probability.
   </div>

 </div>